 When to apply

-Admissions are currently closed but will re-open on 1 September 2017 for the course starting September 2018.
-If you would like to receive a notification when admissions open, please email firstname.lastname@example.org inserting ‘IHRL MST 2018-9’ in the subject line and we will add you to our mailing list.
+Admissions are now closed for the course starting September 2018.
+The next admissions cycle, for the course starting September 2019, will commence in September 2018.
+If you would like to receive a notification when admissions next open, please email firstname.lastname@example.org inserting ‘IHRL Master’s 2019’ in the subject line and we will add you to our mailing list.

-Applications that are incomplete at the final deadline will not be considered and applicants will need to re-apply the following year.
-As the deadlines are strictly enforced, we encouarge you to prepare and gather all your supporting materials in good time, including requesting official transcripts and references.
-We also recommend that you submit your completed application a few days prior to the deadline so there is time for the Graduate Admissions team to let you know if anything is missing.
+Applications that are incomplete at the deadline will not be considered and applicants will need to re-apply the following year.
+As the deadlines are strictly enforced, we encourage you to prepare and gather all your supporting materials in good time, including requesting official transcripts and references.

 Obtaining an application form

 The University requires candidates to apply online and for their referees to submit online references.
 To access the online application system, please visit www.graduate.ox.ac.uk/applyonline.

 Please ensure that you read the University’s Application Guide at www.graduate.ox.ac.uk/applicationguide prior to completing and submitting your application as this gives you important advice about what information is required and how to complete the various sections of the form.